Greg LaRocca: Orix Buffaloes (2007–2010)

 For the 2007 season, LaRocca was appointed the starting third baseman and number 3 hitter in the order.
 Through the first few weeks of May, he hit .300 with 17 home runs.
 LaRocca broke the 55-year old NPB record of hit-by-pitches in a single season with 28.
-In 2008, LaRocca he complained of right elbow pain, and did not play after May 5.
+In 2008, LaRocca complained of right elbow pain, and did not play after May 5.
 On May 28, the team announced that LaRocca had undergone reconstructive surgery of his right Ulnar Collateral Ligament, also known as Tommy John surgery.
 This surgery caused his season to come to an end, and the Buffaloes considered releasing LaRocca.

-In 2009, LaRocca renegotiated his contract and took a substantial salary reduction and agreed to a contract on January 28.
-The Buffaloes acquired Jose Fernandez to play third base, so LaRocca played first base.
+In 2009, LaRocca renegotiated his contract and took a substantial salary reduction, agreeing to a contract on January 28.
+The Buffaloes acquired Jose Fernandez to play third base, so LaRocca moved over to first.
 On opening day against the Lotte, three consecutive home runs were recorded for the first time in three years by himself and two other teammates.
-With Alex Cabrera and Tuffy Rhodes injured, LaRocca filled the hole of Fernández who was also injured.
-He was bumped to batting 4th, and hit 12 home runs.
-However, in the game against Softbank on July 28, he was hit by a pitch for the 100th time in his career, thirteenth in NPB history, from Masahiko Morifuku.
-On that HBP, LaRocca broke his right hand and was out for the remainder of the season.
+With Alex Cabrera and Tuffy Rhodes injured, LaRocca filled the hole of Fernández, who was also injured.
+LaRocca was bumped to batting 4th, and hit 12 home runs.
+However, in the game against Softbank on July 28, he was hit by a pitch for the 100th time in his career, thirteenth most in NPB history.
+On that HBP, thrown by Masahiko Morifuku, LaRocca broke his right hand, knocking him out for the remainder of the season.
 With LaRocca being repeatedly sidelined, the team once again considered releasing him.
 However, his contract was affordable, so LaRocca returned for the 2010 season.

-In 2010, LaRocca was mostly DH, with playing one game at first base.
+In 2010, LaRocca was mostly the DH, playing one game at first base.
 In a game against Rakuten on March 22, LaRocca hit a two-run home run off of Rei Nagai.
-However, in a game against Rakuten on April 10, he was hit by a pitch and fractured his pinky finger.
-However, in an effort to preserve his season, LaRocca covered the affected part of the little finger with a metal plate, attached to a shock absorbing pad from the top of the batting glove.
-To much success, he hit 4 home runs while fractured.
+However, in a game against Rakuten on April 10, he was again hit by a pitch, fracturing his pinky finger.
+In an effort to preserve his season, LaRocca covered the affected part of the little finger with a metal plate, attached to a shock absorbing pad from the top of the batting glove.
+To much success, he hit 4 home runs while the digit was fractured.
 However, as Aarom Baldiris began to rise, LaRocca mainly played as DH and pinch hitter.
-He later injured his back and was put on the disabled list on May 25.
+He later injured his back, and was put on the disabled list on May 25.
 After the season, LaRocca retired from professional baseball.